MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_devinstall_params_a.md

 #### DI_NOWRITE_IDS

-Set to prevent <a href="https://msdn.microsoft.com/library/windows/hardware/ff552039">SetupDiInstallDevice</a> from writing the INF-specified <a href="devinst.hardware_ids">hardware IDs</a> and <a href="devinst.compatible_ids">compatible IDs</a> to the device properties for the device node (<a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">devnode</a>).
+Set to prevent <a href="https://msdn.microsoft.com/library/windows/hardware/ff552039">SetupDiInstallDevice</a> from writing the INF-specified <a href="https://www.bing.com/search?q=hardware+IDs">hardware IDs</a> and <a href="https://www.bing.com/search?q=compatible+IDs">compatible IDs</a> to the device properties for the device node (<a href="https://msdn.microsoft.com/86688b5d-575d-42e1-9158-7ffba1aaf1d3">devnode</a>).
 This flag should only be set for root-enumerated devices.

 This flag overrides the DI_FLAGSEX_ALWAYSWRITEIDS flag.